hyttysmyrkky/node-red-contrib-vestel-tv/README.md

 ### Running the tests
 Running the tests requires Docker.
 Run the script `test_all.sh` in the test directory.

-(Note: Currently the tests are a bit flaky because the `helper.getNode` is returning nulls for x period of time.)

 If you have Docker and you would like to test this plugin without installing Node-RED, you can run (in the test directory) the scripts `./build_test_image.sh` and then `./run_node-red_with_vestel-tv.sh`.
 Then open in browser http://localhost:1890.
 (Or if you want to access Node-RED outside localhost, run `./run_node-red_with_vestel-tv.sh --not-only-for-localhost`)

 ## License